 457 Visa applicants

 From 14 September 2009, if you apply for Visa Subclass 457 you will be required to make arrangements for a minimum level of health insurance prior to the grant of the visa.
 You will need to maintain this insurance for yourself, and your family if they are joining you on the same visa, for the duration of your stay in Australia.
-For details of the required minimum level of insurance, you can refer to the Department of Immigration & Border Protection's (Immigration) website.
+For details of the required minimum level of insurance, you can refer to the Department of Immigration: information on Visa subclass 457.

 You will need to provide Immigration with a letter from your health insurer to verify you have met this visa requirement.
 Your health insurer may wish to complete a template letter, which is available from the Department of Immigration (see: Visa Applicants - Health Insurance).

 Evidence may also be in the form of a letter from your employer confirming you will be covered by an insurance policy that meets the requirement of the 457 visa along with details of the insurance provider and policy.

 You may be able to apply to Immigration for an exemption from the 457 health insurance visa requirements if you are covered by a reciprocal health care agreement and you have enrolled in Medicare, the Australian public health care system.
-For more information about the exemption, you can refer to Immigration's website.
+For more information about the exemption, you should contact Immigration and your visa processing officer.